Emergency Dentist

 • Tylenol (never use aspirin because it is an anticoagulant that can cause excessive bleeding.)

-What to Do During a Dental Emergency?
+What to do During a Dental Emergency?

 Immediately dealing with a dental emergency is vital.
 Oftentimes, a lost tooth can be saved if a visit to an emergency dentist takes place within 30 minutes.
 While waiting for your emergency dental visit, important measures can be taken to help deal with your issue: